 For the past 5 years, I have been working on projects concerned with the process and practice of pilgrimage.
 This has not just been about the act of pilgrimage itself, but by necessity, the planning, preparation and aftermath of undertaking a pilgrimage.
 Below, are brief descriptions of each project, to date:

 Currently working on putting together images and editing the manuscript for our magical journey, ‘The Rainbow Ribbon Way’, based on my equine pilgrimage in 2015.
-(See project below, 2015).
+(See project below in 2015).

-See blog post ‘The Book‘ journey to publication *1
+See also blog post ‘The Book‘ journey to publication *1

 2017: The White Horses Ride: a Vision Quest for Peace.